Visit Homs in Syria

 Crusader era.

-in fact, if you are interested in the top attraction sites in Syria you can read here.
+In fact, if you’re looking for the top attraction sites in Syria you can find info here.

 Orontes River (Nahr al-Asi)